 It’s illegal for your landlord to evict you without following the proper steps.
 Most of the time, a landlord cannot make you leave your home without a notice or a court order and cannot lock you out of your home.

 The rules that landlords have to follow to get you to leave your home have changed because of Coronavirus.

-- Most tenants will now get 3 months’ notice before their landlord can apply to court for possession of the property.
-This applies if you get notice on or after 26 March 2020.
+- Most tenants should have received at least 3 months’ notice before their landlord can apply to court for possession of the property if the notice was received between the 26 March 2020 and 28th August 2020.

-If you got a notice to leave before the 26th March, you should stay in your home.
+If you got a notice to leave , you should stay in your home.
 You don’t have to leave at the end of your notice.
 It is your legal right to stay until your landlord gets a court order and a bailiffs warrant.
-They can’t do this at the moment because court action for eviction is on hold.

 If you are a private renting tenant in Rochdale or Bolton and you are worried about being asked to leave, contact us or your local homelessness department.